David-Worboys/QTPYGUI/README.md

 First up, QTPYGUI is pronounced "Cutey Pie GUI" which follows the "QT Groups" own pronunciation and appeals to my, admitably lame, sense of humour.
 ### Prerequities
-1. Python version >= 3.8
+1. Python version >= 3.9, Recommended >= 3.12
-   - If Nuitka is used for application distribution, then Python versions 3.12 and above are not currently supported.
+   - Nuitka now works with Python 3.13.
 ### Installation
 1. Create your Python project folder and set up your Python project using the virtual environment manager of your choice